You know that saying if you don’t use it you lose it?

 Things mentioned in the video:

-1. [free online course] 7 Essential Ankle Exercises
+- [free online program] 7 Essential Ankle Exercises (get access below)

 I get a lot of questions on flexibility and soreness.
 I’m answering all of them and more today.
 Even though the bulk of queries I receive involve both fractured and injured ankles, what I’m about to share with you will be helpful regardless of injury type.